Open-hearth furnace: History

 The Siemens–Martin process complemented rather than replaced the Bessemer process.
 It is slower and thus easier to control, allowing production of better product.
 It also permits the melting and refining of large amounts of scrap steel, further lowering steel production costs and recycling an otherwise troublesome waste material.
 One of its important drawbacks is that melting and refining a charge takes several hours.
 This was an advantage in the early 20th century, as it gave plant chemists time to analyze the steel and decide how much longer to refine it.
-But by about 1975, electronic instruments such as atomic absorption spectrophotometers had made analysis of the steel much easier and faster.
+But by about 1975 electronic instruments such as atomic absorption spectrophotometers had made analysis of the steel much easier and faster.
 The work environment around an open-hearth furnace is said to be extremely dangerous, although that may be even more true of the environment around a basic oxygen or electric arc furnace.

 On the one hand, the process achieves lesser economies of scale than the Bessemer, so its steel was costlier in former's heyday, but on the other, it was more suitable for countries which couldn't produce lots of steel anyway due to limitations of natural resources.

+Russian engineers invented the twin-hearth furnace in the mid-20th century.
+It has two melting pools separated by a brick wall, and no regenerator chambers.
+Instead the furnace has direct burners and oxygen lances at the ceiling of the furnace.
+The idea is to process two heats simultaneously, but in different phases, e.g. when one is being charged, the other is being decarburized.
+The idea is to burn away excess carbon and impurities with oxygen blast instead of free flame formation.
+All reactions which occur are exothermic, so the burners have only an auxiliary role.
+This is similar as the AJAX furnace, which also uses oxygen blow instead of free flame formation and regenerator chambers.